vaadin/vaadin-dialog-flow/README.md

 Run from the command line:
 - `mvn clean install -DskipTests`

-## Installing the component
-Run from the command line:
-- `mvn clean install -DskipTests`

 ## Using the component in a Flow application
 To use the component in an application using maven, add the following dependency to your `pom.xml`: